-Attached please find UConn's brochure, "Sexual Assault, Intimate Partner Violence and Stalking Reporting and Resources."
-The brochure is distributed in print format to all incoming students, faculty and staff on all campuses, and is also available in electronic format to all students, faculty, staff, visitors and the entire university community.
-It outlines a victim's rights and options, including on and off-campus resources, reporting, investigations and university policies.
-In addition to the Storrs-focused brochure, there is also a separate brochure specifically designed for the regional campus communities.
-Both the Storrs and Regional versions are attached.
+Attached please find UConn's brochure, Sexual Assault, Intimate Partner Violence and Stalking Reporting and Resources.
+The brochure is distributed in print format to all incoming students, faculty and staff on all campuses, and is also available in electronic format on UConn's comprehensive sexual assault, intimate partner violence and stalking website: www.titleix.uconn.edu.
+It outlines a victim's rights and options, including on and off-campus confidential and nonconfidential resources, reporting, investigations and university policies.
+In addition to the Storrs- brochure, there are two additional brochures tailored to specific UConn populations: one for the regional campus communities and another for UConn Health.
+The Storrs brochure is also translated into Simplified Chinese and Hindi.
+All five versions of the brochure are attached.